 There comes a point in every lawn care addict’s life when spring can’t come soon enough.
 After “springing ahead” an extra hour, the days are longer and the extra sunshine gives us all the extra itch to get outside and work on our cool-season lawns.

 I’ve created a simple step-by-step plan of things to do in early spring to get a beautiful lawn this year.
 This is a condensed version of my April Lawn Care Schedule.

 Measure Your Lawn

 If you haven’t done so already, you need to know how many total square feet your lawn actually is.
 You can do this manually with a walking measuring tape.
-Or simply do it online with an area calculator from Sod Solutions.
+Or simply do it online with our new lawn size calculator.

 Knowing the square footage of each zone of your property is crucial.
 Applying too much or too little will make a big difference in the health and appearance of your lawn.